AdicherlaVenkataSai/ml-workspace/README.md

 This is a curated list of tutorials, projects, libraries, videos, papers, books and anything related to the incredible [PyTorch](http://pytorch.org/).
 Feel free to make a pull request to contribute to this list.

+note: I have borrowed the information from other reopository

 ## Tutorials
 - [Official PyTorch Tutorials](https://github.com/pytorch/tutorials)
 - [Official PyTorch Examples](https://github.com/pytorch/examples)